krmarshall/TotalWarhammerDataParser/README.md

 ## Keep any eye on

-- If workers error with diagnosticCodes 2352 or 2345 its probably an issue with the SchemaInterface
+- If workers error with diagnosticCodes its probably a typescript issue
-- handmaidens guardian skill polluted dependencies on prod
 - effect_bonus_value_unit_list_junctions_tables | ui_effect_excluded_units_and_sets_tables related to showing what units benefit from effects?
 - unit_special_abilities_tables behavior random_phases
 - technology_nodes_to_ancillaries_junctions_tables